| |

 sight seeing for a day.
 With his driver PFC Horace Woodring at the wheel,

-Patton and Gay in the back seat, the car was driving on a country road
+Patton and Gay in the back seat, the car was driving on an industrial road

 just